owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 </figure>

 The ```ClockCallable``` of the implementation was broken but that was fine.
 It computed fib(30) in less than 30 seconds.
 I almost gave up on fib(40) being computed but it finished after **12 minutes**.
 To be fair I was expecting this a bit, as both Rust and C++ were AOT compiled and had the same GC methods (smart pointers vs lifetimes).
-But it was funny to experience.
+But it was fun to experience.

-### > More analysis / benchmarking
+### > More analysis

-Well I got into C++ because I wanted to know more about performance computing and limitations, and this was the perfect opportunity to try all the tools I hadnt before.
-So I fired up heaptrack and flamegraph for my shitty C++ interpreter, jlox and clox, to compare heap memory usage and performance.
+ I got into C++ because I wanted to know more about performance computing and limitations, and this was the perfect opportunity to try all the tools I hadn't before.
+So I fired up Heaptrack and FlameGraph for my shitty C++ interpreter, jlox and clox, to compare heap memory usage and performance.
 But in all honesty, I just wanted to see some nice visuals.

-<h5> Flamegraphs </h5>
+<h5> FlameGraphs </h5>

-I decide to compare the flamegraphs of my cpp implementation to the java implementation to learn more about the nature of the problem.
+I decide to compare the FlameGraphs of my cpp implementation to the java implementation to learn more about the nature of the problem.

 <figure>
   <img src="/images/fib/flamecpp1.png" alt="my alt text"/>
-  <figcaption>C++ Flamegraph</figcaption>
+  <figcaption>C++ FlameGraph</figcaption>
 </figure>

 <figure>
   <img src="/images/fib/flamecpp2.png" alt="my alt text"/>
-  <figcaption>C++ Flamegraph Zoomed In</figcaption>
+  <figcaption>C++ FlameGraph Zoomed In</figcaption>
 </figure>

 <figure>
   <img src="/images/fib/flamejava.png" alt="my alt text"/>
-  <figcaption>Java Flamegraph</figcaption>
+  <figcaption>Java FlameGraph</figcaption>
 </figure>

 <figure>
   <img src="/images/fib/flamejava2.png" alt="my alt text"/>
-  <figcaption>Java Flamegraph Zoomed In</figcaption>
+  <figcaption>Java FlameGraph Zoomed In</figcaption>
 </figure>

 I couldn't really make sense of the stark differences between the two.
 From C++ I could easily see the recursive function calls and tree-walking